Polkemmet Country Park

 Car parks are open and please ensure you park responsibly.
-Please do not park out with the car parks, and if car parks are busy, please consider using other quieter, local parks or woodlands instead, ideally any within 5 miles of your home.
+Please do not park out with the car parks, and if car parks are busy, please consider using other quieter, local parks or woodlands instead.

 When in the parks, please ensure that you adhere to Scottish Government guidelines on social distancing and hygiene.

 You should be particularly aware of minimizing all shared touch-points such as Park picnic tables, seats and picnic tables.
 You must not use disposable BBQs due to the high fire risk at this time.

 Please ensure that you help us by not dropping your waste and please take all your litter home with you.

 Facilities that remain closed at our country parks include:

 - Almondell & Calderwood Country Park - Visitor Centre, public toilets and BBQ area